ParkvilleData/MetaGenePipe/paper.md

-0MGP is written in WDL and thus differs from existing assembly-based workflow pipelines such as Atlas (which uses Snakemake) and Muffin (which is written in Nextflow).
+MGP is written in WDL and thus differs from existing assembly-based workflow pipelines such as Atlas (which uses Snakemake) and Muffin (which is written in Nextflow).
 MGP is an example of WDL and containerization best practice.
 Similar to NF-core/Mag, MGP employs co-assembly as a feature.
-MGP differs from NF-Core as it has the option to use IDBA-Assembler which is capable of assembling genomes of assembling reads of uneven sequencing coverage.
+MGP differs from NF-Core as it has the option to use IDBA-Assembler which is capable of assembling genomes from reads of uneven sequencing coverage.